 - Drama workshops exploring the themes of advocacy and leadership.

 - Worked with outside agencies, to represent other young autistic people across different projects.

 - Created online content to teach other peers about autism.

 - Developed and created the Autism Experience Exhibition, which has travelled around the country to local communities and business.

 - Speaking as a panel for outside providers.

 - Developed online campaign about non-verbal communication.
 This included working with international autism advocates online who are non-verbal or have experience of being non-verbal.

 - Delivering talks in their local community, including schools and local service providers.

-- Ambassadors for AsIAm and the National AsIAm conference in 2016 and 2017.
+- Ambassadors for AsIAm and at our National Autism Conferences.